Code-Institute-Submissions/ci-propt-studios/README.md

 As a prospective and current client, I wish to be able to view the time table and book a slot online.

-As a potential client I want to contact the team because I have some additional questions.
+As a potential client, I want to contact the team because I have some additional questions.

 ### Strategy

-The main design goal is to make important information accesible to new/existing clients while mainataining clean and modern look.
+The main design goal is to make important information accessible to new/existing clients while maintaining a clean and modern look.

 ### Scope

-For the prospective clients, website offers insight into what the gym offers & who the trainers are.
-For the existing clietns, the website offers information about the classes & offers curretnly avaialable.
+For the prospective clients, the website offers insight into what the gym offers & who the trainers are.
+For the existing clients, the website offers information about the classes & offers currently available.

 ### Structure

-Home page displays key 'features' of the gym under the 'What we offer' section.
+The home page displays key 'features' of the gym under the 'What we offer' section.
-This is followed by the testemonials of those that are current gym goers.
+This is followed by the testimonials of those that are current gym-goers.
 After which the user can see who the trainers are and finally where the gym is located.

-Classes & timetable offers the user a overwiew of classes the gym currently does as well as the timetable for the week.
+Classes & timetable offers the user an overview of classes the gym currently does as well as the timetable for the week.
 Below this, the user can read frequently asked questions & their answers.

-Contact us page provides a form for users to contact the trainers and to ask any additonal questions regarding the gym and what it offers
+Contact us page provides a form for users to contact the trainers and to ask any additional questions regarding the gym and what it offers

 ### Skeleton